-Items Evaluation method by TEPCO Evaluation methods by primary Decisions by MHLW Revisions of doses contractors [Plant manufacturers] • The method for determining the intake Revised case: 218 workers • Workers working during the period date for the period up to 23 March is from the date of the Great East Japan appropriate to some extent.
-However, Variation range: -0.4 mSv to 26 mSv earthquake to 23 March 2011: the TEPCO's method is more Average: 4.4mSv According to the monitoring results of appropriate because the intake trend radioactivity concentrations in the does not necessarily follow that of Note that the number of workers may environment, the date on which a ambient dose rate outdoors. include overlap because several significant amount of radioactive measurement methods were reviewed materials were released was set as the simultaneously. intake date.
+Items Evaluation method by TEPCO Evaluation methods by primary Determinations by MHLW Revisions of doses contractors [Plant manufacturers] • The method for determining the Revised case: 218 workers Workers working during the period ingestion date for the period up to 23 from the date of the Great East Japan March is appropriate to some extent.
+Variation range: -0.4 mSv to 26 mSv earthquake to 23 March 2011: However, the TEPCO's method is Average: 4.4mSv According to the monitoring results of more appropriate because the radioactivity concentrations in the ingestion trend does not necessarily Note that the number of workers may environment, the date on which a follow that of ambient dose rate include overlap because several significant amount of radioactive outdoors. measurement methods were reviewed materials were released was set as the simultaneously. ingestion date.
 The date of the earthquake - 15 March -> 15 March 16 March - 18 March -> 18 March 19 March - 24 March -> 24 March